Comparison between Esperanto and Novial: Personal pronouns

 ¹ ci and thou, while technically the familiar form of the word "you" in Esperanto and English, respectively, are almost never used.
 Results on Google have shown that ci is used less than half of one percent of the amount vi is in Esperanto.
 Zamenhof himself did not include the pronoun in the first book on Esperanto and only later reluctantly; later he recommended against using ci on the grounds that different cultures have conflicting traditions regarding the use of the familiar and formal forms of "you", and that a universal language should avoid the problem by simply using the formal form in all situations.
 Novial uses only vu as the singular "you".

-² tiu, "that person", is usually used in this circumstance, because many people find it unnatural to use "it" referring to humans.
+² tiu, "that person", is usually used in this circumstance, because a number of people find it unnatural to use "it" referring to humans.

 Apart from Ĝiism and Giism, Hiism and Riism as proposed reforms replace "Fundamento"-pronouns (ri instead of "li, ŝi, ĝi"; or "li" as utrum and hi instead of Fundamento "li").
 Other proposals are variations of those four.